GyroSuperintelligence/BabyLM/README.md

 - **Possibility:** The evolving Epigenome tensor (T) is compared against the full set of canonical tensor patterns (F).
 All patterns with high physical resonance form the set of possible next states.
 - **Closure:** The system then applies a closure principle, selecting the single best candidate from this possibility space by combining immediate physical resonance with long-term learned confidence in each pattern.
 This ensures the output is both physically consistent and semantically meaningful.

+**Net effect:**
+This architecture does not merely map bytes to operations; it renders each mutation as a projected 3D structure within a six-degree-of-freedom tensorial space.
+The Epigenome serves as a holographic simulation surface, where symbolic input becomes physical geometry.
+Intelligence emerges as a dynamo of structural transformations orbiting within a gyroscopic topology.
+Alignment is not imposed or inferred, but emerges naturally as the system follows the gravitational curvature defined by its own rotational architecture.

 ### What This Achieves

 This solves three fundamental problems: